-- Official BSA Unit Membership Roster - Current Youth Protection Certificate - Current Year Background Check done by Rio Grande Council, BSA - Leaders and youth 18 years and older must complete a training session and pass a 25 question exam soon after arrival at camp.
+- Official BSA Unit Membership Roster - Current Youth Protection Training Certificate - Current Year Background Check done by Rio Grande Council, BSA.
+The form will be sent via email to the person registering the troop/crew.
+It is the unit leader's responsibility to make sure the forms are signed and returned to us no later than four weeks before their scheduled Adventure begins. - Leaders and youth ages 18-years or older must complete a training session and pass a 25-question exam soon after arrival at camp.
 This will be arranged by the Camp Director upon arrival.

-If you need assistance in any of these items please contact the Rio Grande Council Service Center.
+If you need assistance in any of these items please contact the Rio Grande Council Service Center at (956) 423-0250.